-Part of the reasons that social media pages are so exposed is that they’re public-facing parts of your company by their nature.
+Part of the reason that social media pages are so exposed is that they’re public-facing parts of your company by their nature.
 The entire point of having a social media presence is to help people learn about and interact with your business.
 Hackers see these pages as good targets, especially when they’re popular.
-The hacker will take control of a page or account, then use it to make money by placing advertisements on the account or blackmail the owner.
+The hacker will take control of a page or account, then use it to make money by placing advertisements on the account or blackmailing the owner.

 Small Business Websites

 The reason that website hijacking can be dangerous is that the attack isn’t always obvious.
-Hackers will often leave the site looking exactly as it should to an outside observer but then hide malicious links or viruses in images or downloadable files.
+Hackers often leave the site looking exactly as it should to an outside observer but then hide malicious links or viruses in images or downloadable files.
 Any hacker that gains access to a small business’s site could also gain access to clients’ and employees’ personal information depending on the nature of the site.

 What You Can Learn From These Breaches